-TRADEMARKS IN UNITED STATES (USA)
+TRADEMARKS FILING AND PROSECUTION IN UNITED STATES (USA)

 A trademark is a distinctive sign or indicator used by an individual, business organization, or other legal entity to help consumers identify that its products or services with which the trademark appears originate from a unique source, and to help distinguish its products or services from those of other entities.